 Now Open – AWS US East (Ohio) Region

 As part of our ongoing plan to expand the AWS footprint, I am happy to announce that our new US East (Ohio) Region is now available.
 In conjunction with the existing US East (N. Virginia) Region, AWS customers in the Eastern part of the United States have fast, low-latency access to the suite of AWS infrastructure services.

-The new Ohio Region supports Amazon Elastic Compute Cloud (Amazon EC2) and related services including Amazon Elastic Block Store (EBS), Amazon Virtual Private Cloud (Amazon VPC), Auto Scaling, Elastic Load Balancing, NAT Gateway, Spot Instances, and Dedicated Hosts.
+The new Ohio Region supports Amazon Elastic Compute Cloud (Amazon EC2) and related services including Amazon Elastic Block Store (Amazon EBS), Amazon Virtual Private Cloud (Amazon VPC), Auto Scaling, Elastic Load Balancing, NAT Gateway, Spot Instances, and Dedicated Hosts.

 The Region supports all sizes of C4, D2, I2, M4, R3, T2, and X1 instances.
 As is the case with all of our newer Regions, instances must be launched within a Virtual Private Cloud (read Virtual Private Clouds for Everyone to learn more).

 Here are some round-trip network metrics that you may find interesting (all names are airport codes, as is apparently customary in the networking world; all times are +/- 2 ms):

 - 10 ms to ORD (home to a pair of Direct Connect locations hosted by QTS and Equinix and an Internet exchange point).

 - 12 ms to IAD (home of the US East (N. Virginia) Region).

 - 18 ms to JFK (home to another exchange point).

 - 52 ms to SFO (home of the US West (N. California) Region).

 - 68 ms to PDX (home of the US West (Oregon) Region].